HMO License

 Class A Hoisting Machine Operator License:

-NYC DOB Licensing Page for Class A HMO License
+NYC DOB Class A HMO License Information

 Who Needs It: Operators of cranes with a boom length under 200 feet.